 The Gold Seal of Approval® can only be used by Joint Commission-accredited and certified organizations.
+(Other organizations may be granted approval upon request.)
 Please report any unauthorized use the Gold Seal of Approval to our webmaster.

 The Gold Seal of Approval has been updated to reflect the new Joint Commission brand.
 Any future use of the Gold Seal should follow the logos provided below.
 (See examples of how organizations use the Gold Seal.)